e1-m/dispytch/docs/docs/concepts/emitter.md

 # 📤 `EventEmitter`

-The `EventEmitter` is a core component of Dispytch used to emit (publish) events to an underlying message broker such as RabbitMQ or Kafka.
+The `EventEmitter` is a core component of Dispytch used to emit (publish) events to an underlying message broker such as RabbitMQ, Kafka, or Redis.
 It abstracts away the details of the producer backend and allows you to send events with minimal boilerplate.

 ---